jncraton/BWMetaAI/command_info.md

 Jump to %1(block).

 ## groundmap_jump (block)
 If it is a ground map(in other words, if the enemy is reachable without transports), jump to %1(block).
+This will jump if any enemy structure is reachable at any given point.

 ## if_owned (unit) (block)
 If the player owns a %1(unit) (includes incomplete) then jump to %2(block).